 Fix the Court (FTC) is a left-of-center judicial policy organization headquartered in Washington, D.C.
-It is a project of the New Venture Fund, a 501(c)(3) nonprofit and major funding organization for left-wing organizations characterized as a “dark money outfit” which serves as the fiscal sponsor of a number of left-of-center activist groups as part of the multi-billion-dollar “dark money” network administered by Arabella Advisors.
+It is a former project of the New Venture Fund, a 501(c)(3) nonprofit and major funding organization for left-wing organizations characterized as a “dark money outfit” which serves as the fiscal sponsor of a number of left-of-center activist groups as part of the multi-billion-dollar “dark money” network administered by Arabella Advisors.
 The organization spun off from the New Venture Fund and was awarded its own tax-exempt status in February 2021.

 FTC was created in November 2014 in order to advocate for changes to the U.S. Supreme Court, such as enacting term limits for Supreme Court justices, requiring live video coverage of oral arguments, and pressuring justices to “divest [themselves] from all of their individual conflict-inducing stock holdings” during their judicial service.

-Although FTC is officially nonpartisan, FTC executive director Gabe Roth is highly critical of President Donald Trump’s nominees to the Supreme Court, Associate Justices Neil Gorsuch and Brett Kavanaugh.
+Although FTC is officially nonpartisan, FTC executive director Gabe Roth has been highly critical of President Donald Trump’s nominees to the Supreme Court, Associate Justices Neil Gorsuch and Brett Kavanaugh.

 Following Kavanaugh’s confirmation in October 2018, it was revealed that Fix the Court had purchased two websites in 2015 bearing the Justice’s name—BrettKavanaugh.com and BrettKavanaugh.net—and populated them with links to sexual assault survivor support organizations and left-wing advocacy organizations.
 One of the groups, End Rape on Campus, lobbied the U.S. Senate to “stop the nomination process” after uncorroborated allegations of juvenile sexual misconduct emerged against now-Justice Kavanaugh.